Similarities/Spot-size-on-image-stack/README.md

 Batch_list does this for each picture in folder and determines from center-position mean value of position and calculates for each center-position deviation from mean value.
 Batch_list includes save and plots for sigma and pointing.

+- background substraction method with statistical mean back -img from image stack included
+- initial guess for maximum can be given in coordinates
+- crop picture (ROI method)

 - PointingDistribution - how the pointing is distributed over space for long shot series

 Note: this depends on a particular binsize, meaning: a high numerical accuracy with a low number of statistical events (pictures) will lead to single events